On this page

 For a prescription for a drug of addiction (Schedule 8 drug) to be valid, the Schedule 8 drug must be the only item on the prescription.
 If different strengths of the same Schedule 8 drug are required for a patient, a separate prescription is required for each strength.

-I've dispensed a prescription for a Schedule 8 (S8) drug and the patient demands the prescription back to get the repeats dispensed elsewhere because he is moving.
-Can I give it to him?
+I've dispensed a prescription for a Schedule 8 (S8) drug and the patient demands the prescription back to get the repeats dispensed elsewhere because they are moving.
+Can I give it to them?

-I've dispensed a prescription for an anabolic steroid and the patient wants the prescription so he can get the medication dispensed elsewhere.
-Can I give it to him?
+I've dispensed a prescription for an anabolic steroid and the patient wants the prescription so they can get the medication dispensed elsewhere.
+Can I give it to them?

 The same requirements apply to the barbiturates amylobarbitone and pentobarbitone when packed and labelled for injection.
 More information is available in the Guide to Poisons and Therapeutic Goods Legislation for Pharmacists (TG79).